Constitution and Bylaws of

 Duties of Officers

 The President shall serve as chair of the Executive Committee and chair of the Business Meeting of the biennial conference.
 The Vice President shall serve ex officio as a member of the Programs Committee, shall keep minutes of Executive Committee meetings, and shall assist the President in matters assigned by the President.
 If necessary, the Vice President shall assume the duties of the President and the chair of the Program Committee shall become Vice President.
+The Treasurer shall be appointed by the President and shall serve in that capacity until their resignation or upon the appointment of a successor.
+The Treasurer is charged with overseeing C19 elections and the management of the financial affairs of the organization, including the filing of the annual tax returns.

 Standing Operating Committees